hugohow/mcp-music-analysis/README.md

 Could you give me the duration of https://download.samplelib.com/mp3/sample-15s.mp3 ?
 Please compute the MFCC for this file: /path/to/another_audio.mp3 What are the spectral centroid values for /path/to/music.wav?
-I'd like to know the onset times for /path/to/drum_loop.wav
+I'd like to know the onset times for https://www.youtube.com/watch?v=8HFiFd9vx1c
 ```

 ## To-Do List

 - [x] Add URL to audio file download
 - [ ] Add YouTube to audio file transformation
+- [ ] Experiment with multiple Python environments (testing)
 - [ ] Improve installation guide
 - [ ] Integrate Whisper for lyrics
 - [ ] Implement a Docker solution